IEEE-WIE-VIT/WIE-WoC/Web dev/Django/Projects/Hospital Management Systems/README.md

 - JavaScript
 - Bootstrap

-The solution is developed and implemented according to the constraints to be considered while designing hospital management system
+The solution is developed and implemented according to the constraints to be considered while designing hospital management system.

 ## Usage

 This would help hospitals to attain own management system and keep a track record of databases of the patients.

+## Author

+Prathima Kadari